Why is this important?

 21 Tabard Street

 Public Advice line: 08451 232307 (Monday and Thursday from 6.30pm to 8.30pm; Wednesday from 12.30pm to 2.30pm)

 The Police Action Centre provides a free service for members of the public to get information and advice on making a complaint against the police.
 The public should contact the centre by email first.
 The contact details are:

 Police monitoring groups are campaigning organisations that aim to increase public awareness of police work and improve police policies.
 Most police monitoring groups are in London.
 The groups offer free advice, may take up a complaint and will make referrals to a solicitor.
 To find out whether you have a local group, contact your local authority.

 Law centres offer free advice and representation.
-The Law Centres Federation can provide details of your local law centre.
+The Law Centres Network can provide details of your local law centre.